Henry M. Jackson Foundation for the Advancement of Military Medicine: Partnerships & Initiatives

 Duke University Medical Center has received support services through HJF.

 The HJF is part of The Surgical Critical Care Initiative (SC@i).
 Created in 2013 and funded by the Department of Defense's Defense Health Program, the program "brings together clinicians and scientists to gather and analyze information ranging from simple observation to bio-banked tissue samples, and makes the resulting data available for use in computerized statistical models that, critically, produce decision guidance tools that can quickly be used to improve clinical practice and outcomes."

 In February 2021, USUHS and HJF entered into a Cooperative Research and Development Agreement (CRADA) with OYE Therapeutics, a Purdue University affiliated company “working to reduce the mortality and morbidity resulting from injuries on the battlefield through the development of new life-saving strategies.”

-In 2022, the Department of Health and Human Services, through the National Institutes of Health, awarded the Henry M. Jackson Foundation $1.5 million to perform research into the relationship between traumatic brain injury and "anomalous health incidents" associated with Havana Syndrome.

-Heroes of Military Medicine Award

-Each year since 2011, the HJF awards military medical professionals from the Army, Air Force and Navy with the Heroes of Military Medicine Award.